-Located about 3 hours away from Bishkek, the sizeable village of Kochkor is the ideal stopover before heading out and discovering the natural beauty that surrounds it.
-It has about 15,000 inhabitants, the majority of whom are farmers and breeders.
-The village is more convivial, quieter and generally less crowded than the regional centre of Naryn.
-It is an ideal place to start your excursion to the highlands from.
+Located only 3 hours from Bishkek, Kochkor is a large village, ideal for a quick stop before exploring the natural beauty that surrounds it.
+It counts about 15,000 inhabitants, who are for the majority farmers and breeders.
+The village has a more convivial, calm and generally less crowded atmosphere than the regional center of Naryn.
+It is an ideal place to start your trip into the mountains.

-Formerly, Kochkor was called Stolypin in honor of the Prime Minister Nicolas II.
-This name was changed to Kochkorka during the Soviet era to finally become Kochkor.
+Formerly, Kochkor was called Stolypine in honor of the Prime Minister Nicolas II.
+This name changed to Kochkorka during the Soviet era.
+Nowadays, it is called Kochkor.

-Kochkor has recently built a new taxi & bus station on the main road.
-From Bishkek, it is perfectly possible to reach Kochkor by bus or mashrutkas.
-The journey takes between 4 and 5 hours.
+Kochkor has recently built a new taxi and bus station on the main road.
+From Bishkek, you can easily reach Kochkor by bus or mashrutkas.
+The journey will last between 4 and 5 hours.